 As a newly-hired benefits-eligible employee, or if you are newly eligible for benefits, you will have 31 days from your date of eligibility to enroll in Citi benefits.
 Enrolling in Citi health and welfare benefits is not mandatory.
+Remember, however, that the Affordable Care Act requires almost all individuals to have health insurance or incur a penalty.
+If you don't enroll in coverage, you may have to pay this penalty.

 You must enroll during your initial enrollment period to have voluntary benefits, including medical, dental and vision coverage.
 You must also enroll to participate in a Health Care Spending Account, Limited Purpose Health Care Spending Account, Dependent Day Care Spending Account or the Transportation Reimbursement Incentive Program.
-If you do not enroll, you will have the core coverage, described in "Benefits overview" on page 12.
+You are not required to enroll in the Transportation Reimbursement Incentive Program during annual enrollment.
+You can enroll at any time.
+If you do not enroll, you will have the core coverage, described in "Benefits overview" on page 6.